MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-Web services telemetry gathers data about SOAP, OData, and REST API requests through the service.
-It provides information like the request's endpoint, time to complete, the SQL statements run, and more.
+Web services telemetry gathers data about SOAP, OData, and REST API requests to the service.
+It provides information like the request's endpoint, time to complete, HTTP status codes, and more.

 ## General dimensions